spacemeshos/docs/docs/start/start.md

 We have plans to drastically reduce bandwidth consumption via a more efficient Hare protocol and other improvements, but these upgrades aren't finished and aren't scheduled yet.

 As of epoch 5, a full node requires around 1.6gb to store the state database (note that versions of `go-spacemesh` prior to v1.2.0 consumed significantly more hard disk space).
 We strongly recommend storing the node state (i.e., the `data-folder`) on a fast drive such as a SSD, as opposed to a HDD, to ensure that disk throughput doesn't limit the node's ability to keep up with the network.

+Resource requirements for mining in Spacemesh can be broken down into three categories: those for running a full node, which are required for all nodes regardless of whether or not they're mining; those required for the PoST initialization process that's required before mining starts; and those required for ongoing mining.

 ## PoST Initialization